-Boxers are a fun-loving and energetic dog breed that make great family pets.
+Boxers are a fun-loving and energetic dog breed that makes great family pets.
 This breed's muscular build and high energy level make them a challenge to feed.
 For this reason, it's important to talk to your veterinarian or a trained canine nutritionist about homemade dog food for Boxers.

 The Boxer is a large breed, with females averaging 55-65 pounds and males weighing in at an average of 60-70 pounds.
 They have a lean, muscular body and are a brachycephalic breed.
 This means that they have a shortened facial structure, giving these dogs a “smushed” face.

 These dogs can suffer from Brachycephalic Syndrome, which can cause a myriad of anatomical issues.
-Problems linked to this syndrome include dental problems, an elongated soft palate and narrowed nostrils (stenotic nares).
+Problems linked to this syndrome include dental problems, an elongated soft palate, and narrowed nostrils (stenotic nares).

 Sadly, due to over-breeding and inbreeding, there are a lot of common health conditions found in Boxers.
-Some of these conditions can be seen in puppies, while others are adult onset.
+Some of these conditions can be seen in puppies, while others are adult-onset.
 This is one of the reasons that it's so important to stay on top of your dog's nutrition throughout every stage of his life.

 Homemade Dog Food for Boxers Recipe

 - 1 pound beef tips

 - 1/4 cup skinless tomatoes